CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T005-SBS.md

 If you rather watch a video with step by step instructions, you can do that here [![Step by Step Video](https://img.youtube.com/vi/rjdF-JjZm6Q/0.jpg)](https://www.youtube.com/watch?v=rjdF-JjZm6Q)

-In this task, you will enable the GitHub security features for your repository we can do that by navigating to security tab .
+In this task, you will enable the GitHub security features for your repository we can do that by navigating to the Security tab.

 1. In your GitHub repository, navigate to the [Security] Tab.
 Press the [Enable Dependabot alerts] button and the [Set up Code Scanning] button